Skip to content

 Namespace commands

 All commands should be namespaced.
-In cases where a core plugin is overriden, the plugin may utilize the a namespace in use by the core, but generally this should be avoided to reduce confusion as to where the command is implemented.
+In cases where a core plugin is overridden, the plugin may utilize the a namespace in use by the core, but generally this should be avoided to reduce confusion as to where the command is implemented.

 Implement a proper catch-all command